Artist hopes work inspires students

 By Arlene Davidson

-An indigenous artist with ties to Manigotagan and Bissett hopes her work in painting a wolf sculpture at the Frontier School Division offices in Winnipeg inspires young artists the way she was inspired as a student.
+An indigenous artist with ties to Manigotagan and Bissett hopes her work in painting a wolf sculpture at the Frontier School Division office in Winnipeg inspires young artists the way she was inspired as a student.

 She was recently commissioned to put her personal touch on a wolf sculpture purchased by the Frontier School Division.

-She said she was about 13 years old when she discovered her passion for art.
+She said she was about 10 years old when she discovered her passion for art.

 "I always enjoyed arts and craft sessions at school or in the community, but it wasn't until I reached junior high that I discovered I was pretty good at it," said Grapentine.
 "I grew up watching my oldest brother draw and doodle in his spare time.
 I was intrigued and inspired by his great talent.
 My goal was to be an amazing artist just like him.